 Josh Golin, MA

-Josh organizes CCFC’s advocacy campaigns and develops its communications strategy.
-His writings about the commercialization of childhood have appeared in a wide range of publications.
+Josh started at CCFC as an intern in 2003 and has been with the organization in a variety of capacities ever since.
+Most recently, he served as CCFC's Associate Director organizing CCFC’s advocacy campaigns and developing its communications strategy.
+Josh's media appearances include Today, NPR, Fox & Friends, and NBC Nightly News and he has been quoted in hundreds of publications including The New York Times, The Washington Post, and USA Today.
+His writings about the commercialization of childhood have appeared in a wide range of outlets.
 He and his wife Jennifer are doing their best to raise their daughter, Clara, commercial-free.

 David worked for 15 years as an Assistant Attorney General in the Consumer Protection Division of the Massachusetts Office of the Attorney General, and handled enforcement actions to address unfair and deceptive business practices.
 From 2009 until 2015, David served as Deputy Chief of the Consumer Protection Division.
 He previously served as Prosecuting Counsel for the Massachusetts Division of Professional Licensure.
 David is on the adjunct faculty at New England Law Boston, where he serves as the Writing Specialist.
 Responsible for devising and implementing CCFC’s campaigns, David is passionate about protecting children from the inappropriate influence of corporate marketing.
 He devotes weekends to time outdoors with his dog, Beatrice.